devnacho/myblog/source/blog_articles/redux-large-state.md

 structures.

 Overall, 90% of the apps will never face this type of performance problems.
-Before overengineering it's better to think how large your app will become.
-If you are sure your app will have a "big" state you might want to do a stress test before jumping early to these performance optimizations
+Before overengineering, it's better to think how large your app will become.
+If you are sure your app will have a "big" state, you might want to do a stress test before jumping early to these performance optimizations.

-In any other case it's better to don't worry about this until it actually is a problem – which may never be.
+In any other case, it's better to avoid worrying about this until it actually is a problem – which may never be.

 **Did this article help you?
 If it did help you, join my mailing list below where I